System Call & Protection

 , this system call may not succeed immediately.
 It will only succeed after process B invokes the SYS_RECV

-system call with sender
+system call with process A as the sender

 system call, the SYS_SEND